 Prepare information on salary, salary range and job requirements for the position.
 Statistical information can be found in Kuben, the university’s tool for follow-up and analysis.
 Use your LU ID to log in to Kuben.
 Your unit’s HR function can assist with additional statistics and comparisons, both internally and externally.

 The purpose of the follow-up dialogue ahead of the salary review is to discuss the employee’s work performance and other relevant salary-related factors in a dialogue format.
 The dialogue is not a salary negotiation regarding a new salary.
-As a manager, your goal should be for the employee to perceive the meeting as objective and constructive, even if they are not entirely satisfied with the evaluation.

 The whole salary matters – not just the increase